huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Managing secrets and environment variables

-If your app requires some environment variables (for instance, some secret keys or tokens), don't hard-code them inside your app!
+If your app requires environment variables (for instance, secret keys or tokens), do not hard-code them inside your app!
 Instead, go to the **Settings** page of your Space repository and add a new variable or secret.
 Use variables if you need to store non-sensitive configuration values, and secrets for storing access tokens, API keys, or any sensitive value or credentials.

 <div class="flex justify-center">
 	<img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/secrets-and-variables.png"/>